2024 Solar Incentives Guide for Andover, MN - Tax Credits & Rebates

 EcoWatch's Andover, MN Solar Incentives FAQs

-It's best to speak with your local Andover solar installer to get an understanding of which incentives your project will qualify for.
-Usually, solar incentives apply to new solar systems installed on property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those provided at the level of the Minnesota government, may have other requirements.
+It's a good idea to talk to your local Andover solar installer for a better understanding of which incentives your project will qualify for.
+Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those given by the state of Minnesota, may have other requirements.

-You should plan to talk to the company that installed your system – or reach out to a local Andover solar installer — to learn about which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to someone from the company that installed your solar panels – or speak to a local Andover solar installer — to clarify which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.